tufts-digital-collections-archives/aspace-cuid-plugin/README.md

       cd /path/to/archivesspace
       scripts/setup-database.sh

-What this setup-database script does is adds an additional table to the schema called `cuid_history`.
-The cuid_history table ensures that any cuid's that are created are persisted beyond the life of the associated archival_object record.
+The migration puts a uniquness constraint on the archival_object.component_id field.
+Since this constraint did not previously exists, the process looks for duplicate component_id's and modifies them by appending a sequence number. **If you don't want this to happen** you must check your data to ensure there are no duplicate component_id values in the archival_object table prior to installing the plugin.

-The migration also puts a uniquness constraint on the archival_object.component_id field.
-Since this constraint did not previously exists, the process looks for duplicate component_id's and modifies them by appending a random hex. **If you don't want this to happen** you must check your data to ensure there are no duplicate component_id values in the archival_object table.
 Here's a SQL query that might help you find duplicates:

 ```
 mysql> select component_id, count(*) as count from archival_object group by component_id having ( count(*) > 1 );